How Tory immigration plans could shut 1 in 5 Scottish businesses

-One in five small businesses in Scotland could close, or radically change their business model, due to difficulties in recruiting EU workers, according to a new report.
+One in five small businesses in Scotland could close, or radically change their business model, due to difficulties in recruiting EU workers, according to a report by the FSB.

-The report published today by the Federation of Small Businesses also found that 40% of small businesses in Scotland employ at least one EU worker, compared to the UK average of 26%.
+The report also found that 40% of small businesses in Scotland employ at least one EU worker, compared to the UK average of 26%.

 The FSB have backed the SNP’s plans for a Scottish Visa system and a migration plan tailored to Scotland’s specific needs – branding Boris Johnson’s plan to slash the number of so-called “low-skilled workers” entering the UK as a “concerning prospect”.